The Art Abandonment Project

 I left my little handmade books

-and tiny canvases in the communities where I lived and around the world in my travels.
+and tiny canvases in communities where I lived and around the world in my travels.
 Before this was an official “movement,” we chalked sidewalks, bundled supplies for the homeless wrapped in handmade cards,

 and left small bits of art in hospitals and schools to be found by others.